FAQ

 Please see our Introduction to Competitions guide.
 For most major competitions, skaters are either assigned by their federations based on internal criteria, or invited by the host country in the case of the senior Grand Prix Series.

 Music can be instrumental or contain lyrics.
-Singles and pairs skaters can use almost any kind of music.
+Singles and pairs skaters can use almost any kind of music, provided they have the proper licensing.
 Skaters can even compose their own music.
 Music rules in ice dance are stricter.
-The short dance has a set style/rhythm/beat that changes each season.
-The free dance does not have a set theme, but must still use music with a beat.
+The short dance has a required style that changes each season.
+The free dance does not have a required theme.

-Skaters usually keep the same programs throughout a season, but they are allowed to change programs mid-season.
+Skaters usually keep the same programs throughout a season, but they can change programs mid-season.
 If they feel that their current program is not working for them, they can go back to a previous program or create a new one.

 Skating boots can be custom-made in any color, but white for female skaters and black for male skaters is traditional.
 Sonja Henie popularized white boots for women in the 1930s; boots were black for all skaters in the early days of the sport.
 Skaters are allowed to wear boots of any color, but white, black, and beige are the most common colors.